 Where you surrounded by snakes in your dream?

 Did you try but fail to kill some of them?
 This indicates that the people you trust the most do not have your best interests at heart.
-However, if you did manage to kill some of the snakes in your dream, you will overcome any treacherous behaviour and come out relatively unscathed.
+However, if you did manage to kill some of the snakes in your dream, you will overcome any treacherous behavior and come out relatively unscathed.

 If you walked over the snakes to escape, this means you will actually prevail over those who tried to deceive you and get your own back on them.